 Sandia supports joint research with faculty in universities across the United States.
 Sandia’s university research investments are made mostly by individual technical programs.
-In FY2014, the Laboratories invested $32.1 million in 462 research contracts with 97 universities.
+In FY2018, the Laboratories invested $32.7 million with 157 universities.
 To help meet its mission-related needs, Sandia also supports certain university programs that explore niche technical areas of interest and forge new strategic relationships in critical skills areas.
 Other programs include educational and research institutes and internships for students.

 Supporting Faculty and the Research Community

 Sandia also has a number of efforts specifically aimed at supporting and cementing relationships with faculty and universities in the region and around the nation.